Onaiza-Reaz/2024-AI-Challenge---AI-avengers/README.md

 This system addresses the challenge of automatic stuttering detection and personalized therapy guidance.
 It comprises the following key components:

-Custom Stuttering Dataset: A meticulously curated dataset containing 815 audio samples categorized into four distinct folders representing different stuttering and non-stuttering speech types.

 ## Data Preprocessing Pipeline:

+### Custom Stuttering Dataset:
+We created our won dataset manually which contains 815 audio samples categorized into four distinct folders representing different stuttering and non-stuttering speech types.

+### Creating dataset:
+Audios were mapped to a csv file containg two columns i.e audio file path and labels.
+The labels column contained the labels assigned to each type of audio.
+The audio file link column contains the drive file link of each audio.

 ### Sample Rate Adjustment:
 Audio samples are converted to a uniform sampling rate of 16,000 Hz for model compatibility.